apereiral/smartcab/README.md

-# TLDR: If you want to read the project's final report click on: report.html
+# TLDR: If you want to read the project's final report click on: report.html (or smartcab.ipynb if you don't want to run the .html file)
 # Bellow you can find the original README file from Udacity explaining some details about the project.

 ________________________________________________________________________________________________________________________________________